lexibank/tlopo/out/vol3/chapter13.md

-Hus (Adm) au 'bamboo' corresponds regularly with the NCV items below, implying that it and PNCV &ast;hue both reflect a POc &ast;hue '(made of) bamboo '.
+Hus (Adm) au 'bamboo' corresponds regularly with the NCV items below, implying that it and PNCV &ast;hue both reflect a POc &ast;hue '(made of) bamboo'.

 <table>
 <tr>